 - Fully documented and an active project

-It is an easy to use, free, cross-platform chat client that enables users to connect to several chat networks at the same time.
+Pidgin is an easy-to-use, free, cross-platform chat client that enables users to connect to several chat networks at the same time.
 Pidgin is more than just an IRC client, you can think of it as an all-in-one program for Internet messaging.

 It supports multiple chat networks including AIM, Google Talk, Bonjour, IRC, XMPP, MSN plus many others that you can find from the Pidgin homepage and it has got the following features:

 - Supports multiple chat networks

 - Integrates with the system tray on GNOME and KDE